K9Design/mergeConflict/README.md

-line 5 - changed line here
+line 5 - some new text here

 line 7 text